AT&T's Xandr purchases TV advertising company clypd - source

 By Sheila Dang

-Oct 17 (Reuters) - AT&T Inc's T.N advertising unit Xandr has purchased clypd, an advertising platform that uses data to better target ads on linear TV, according to a source familiar with the matter, in a move toward Xandr's stated goal of making TV commercials as personally targeted as digital ads.
+Oct 17 (Reuters) - AT&T Inc's T.N advertising unit Xandr has purchased clypd, an audience-based sales platform for TV advertising, according to a source familiar with the matter, in a move toward Xandr's stated goal of making TV ads as personally targeted as digital ads.

-Clypd, which counts TV networks Discovery and CBS as partners, uses data to allow advertisers to target viewers more precisely by their interests.
-TV commercials are traditionally purchased with only the capability to target people by age and gender.

 ((Sheila.Dang@thomsonreuters.com; +1 646-223-4416))